AMoreaux/Sketch-Icons/README.md

 ![alt text](https://raw.githubusercontent.com/AMoreaux/Sketch-Icons/master/images/organize-icons.gif)

-### Add a color mask on several icons
+### Add a color on several icons

-If you want to apply a color mask to an icon - or a set of icons - you can use this functionality `Plugins -> Sketch Icons -> Apply a color mask...`.
+If you want to apply a color to an icon - or a set of icons - you can use this functionality `Plugins -> Sketch Icons -> Apply a color...`.
 You can also use the keyboard shortcut `cmd + shift + m`.

 ![alt text](https://raw.githubusercontent.com/AMoreaux/Sketch-Icons/master/images/add-mask-icons.gif)